Freestyling the Streets: Styles P Reminds Us Why Mixtapes Built Hip-Hop

 Everyone who grew up in hip-hop culture has a story.
 Maybe it was a tape you borrowed from an older sibling.
 Maybe it was something you found at a swap meet or received from a friend.
 Whatever it was, that first mixtape sparked something.

-We want to hear your story.
-Share your first mixtape memory with #MyFirstMixtape on Instagram, and join our community of hip-hop heads keeping the culture alive.
+Share your first mixtape memory with #MyFirstMixtape on Instagram, and join the community keeping the culture alive.